Hofls/useful-info/cookbooks/psychology/psychology.md

 ## Introduction
 * `Psychology` - study of mind and behavior (to explain, predict and change it)
 * `Psychotherapy` - use of psychological methods to help change behavior, increase happiness and overcome problems
+* `Psychiatry` - medical specialty devoted to the diagnosis, prevention, and treatment of mental disorders.
+Focused on medications.
 * A lot of early psychology ideas turned out to be false (e.g. Freud, Jung, Adler)

 ## Psychology types